Dream Logic: David Lynch viewed the world differently – and dared audiences to do the same

 "Lynch could extract the bizarre and fantastical from the mundane, pluck darkness from light, manifest beauty from the conventionally ugly, and create chaos from supposed order"

-Lynch spent years locked away in his Mulholland Drive compound in LA with a setup that meant he could work on films, music, paintings, sculpture, or any other thing he may impulsively be drawn to, at a moment’s notice and with ease.
-His ex-studio manager and musical collaborator Dean Hurley once told me about Lynch’s endless “pie-in-the-sky ideas” that he may excitedly and unexpectedly come up with, like one day querying what would it take for him to drill for oil in his backyard.
+By enforcing the strictures of a predictable schedule, Lynch carved out a space to do the two most important things in his life: work and dream.
+His ex-studio manager and musical collaborator Dean Hurley once told me about Lynch’s endless “pie-in-the-sky ideas”, like querying what would it take for him to drill for oil in his backyard.
 “Then somebody has to look all that up and make a report,” Hurley added.
 Lynch would only leave his complex for work purposes and created a kind of air-tight container to explore the reaches of his imagination, with little, if any, outside influence.

-Which of course is what makes his films so remarkably distinct.
-They come purely from a place within him.
-“I have not seen anything for years and I am not really a movie buff,” Lynch told The Telegraph in 2017.
+Which of course is what makes his films so remarkably distinct. “”I have not seen anything for years and I am not really a movie buff,” Lynch told The Telegraph in 2017.
 “I love to make them, but I don’t really see a lot of films.”
 This was around the time he released the groundbreaking Twin Peaks: The Return.
 Surely he’d been swatting up, immersing himself in the purported golden age of TV in the streaming era?
 Nope.
 “And I don’t watch much TV,” he continued.
 “Except I have been watching this Velocity Channel, where they have car shows and customise and restore cars.
 I have learned so much – the metal work and the upholstery and the engine work that these guys and gals do is thrilling to me.
 A lot of these people are real artists.”

-With this context you start to understand why Lynch why his work has continued to resonate throughout decades of drastically shifting styles, technologies and fashions.
+With this context you start to understand why Lynch’s work has continued to resonate throughout decades of drastically shifting styles, technologies and fashions.
 When he released Eraserhead in 1977, it was shown at midnight screenings in theatres, frying the minds of those who saw it with such an electric intensity that the film was spoken about in hushed tones as though it was folklore – or an urban myth.
 It set the tone for Lynch releasing something that was era-defining, often generation-defining, at least once a decade for the next ensuing half a century.
 That is a near unprecedented thing to do in the world of cinema.
 And it was made possible because of his steadfast commitment to creating art on his own terms and in his own way.
 As Lynch said himself in the 2017 documentary The Art Life: “I didn’t want to be anywhere in this world that’s not my world.”

 ADVERTISEMENTS